L10™ Meetings

 Prioritizing issues for discussion

-When you hover over an issue a Select
+When you hover over an issue a Select button will appear on the right hand side.

-The issues that you prioritise will be shown at the top of the IDS list under the Prioritized
+When you prioritize issues, they appear at the top of the IDS list under the Prioritized banner in ascending order based on their priority number.

-Add a to-do
+Add to-do

 The conclude section of the agenda brings together a summary of everything that has happened in the meeting.